manuelgu/sendMail/README.md

 ### Disclaimer

-This is not really useful to use for sending emails, but can rather be used in little scripts that e-mail you when something is going horribly wrong.
+This is not really useful for sending emails, but can rather be used in little scripts that e-mail you when something is going horribly wrong.